fteychene/docker-workshop/01_Basics/README.md

 ```
 $ docker stop <container with sh command name|zen_pike here>
 ```
 We could also have `kill` it with the command `docker kill`.
-The kill is a more radical command that kill the process in the container, it should only be used when a stop isn't effective.
+The kill is a more radical command that kills the process in the container, it should only be used when a stop isn't effective.

 ### Multiple container of image

 Now we have launched some containers, it's time to run multiple containers of the same image.
 For the occasion we add an option of the `run` command to name the container
 ```